-China has the world’s fastest growing luxury hotel industry.
-Thailand’s tourism sector is booming.
-In both destinations there is a shortage of experienced and qualified staff to work in their top hotels.
+All our destinations have thriving hospitality industries and a shortage of experienced and qualified staff to work in their top hotels.
 Now really is the time to get your foot in the door and make a good impression on your new international colleagues.
-Then it’s entirely possible you could be offered a future position in China, Thailand or one of the hotel’s branches overseas.
-Work hard, be sensitive to cultural differences, get along with your colleagues and it’s not unusual to be offered a permanent position after completing your degree.
+Then it’s entirely possible you could be offered a future position in China, the Maldives, Thailand or the UK or one of the hotel’s branches overseas.
+Work hard, be sensitive to cultural differences, get along with your colleagues and it’s not unusual to be offered a permanent position after completing your placement.

-It’s also increasingly common for hotels in other countries to recruit staff who have first hand experience of living and working in destinations like China and Thailand.
+It’s also increasingly common for hotels in other countries to recruit staff who have first hand experience of living and working in destinations like ours.
 They want staff who understand Asian cultures, its people, language and it’s way of doing business.
 This helps their hotel deal with the increasing numbers of Asian guests travelling around the world.
 You never know where your placement may lead!